Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: A Ride with Momentum Decay

-The above proof inherently considers the solution at $\opt=\mathbf{0}$, but if that is not the case, we can substitute for it in the objective and our derived upper and lower bounds would scale in the squared distance to the solution, i.e. $\|\btheta_{t-1}-\opt\|^2$.
+The proof, in Appendix~\ref{app:proof}, inherently considers the solution at $\opt=\mathbf{0}$, but if that is not the case, we can substitute it in the objective and our derived bounds would scale in the squared distance to the solution, i.e. $\|\btheta_{t-1}-\opt\|^2$.
 Besides, in the above proof, we consider a one-step momentum, which inherently means resetting the momentum after every $2$ steps.
 This is done for convenience, as our main purpose is to anyways gain insights into the phenomenon and not provide its ultimate proof.